MicrosoftDocs/powerquery-docs/powerquery-docs/CommonIssues.md

 In Power Query Desktop (Power BI, Excel), we don’t control your cipher suites.
 If you're trying to connect to Power Platform  (for example Power Platform Dataflows) or the Power BI Service, you will need one of those cipher suites enabled on your OS.
 You may either upgrade the [Windows version](https://docs.microsoft.com/windows/win32/secauthn/cipher-suites-in-schannel) or update the [Windows TLS registry](https://docs.microsoft.com/windows-server/security/tls/tls-registry-settings) to make sure that you server endpoint supports one of these ciphers.

- To verify that your server complies with the security protocol, you can perform a test using a TLS cipher and scanner tool, for example [SSLLABS](https://www.ssllabs.com/ssltest/analyze.html).
+ To verify that your server complies with the security protocol, you can perform a test using a TLS cipher and scanner tool.
+One example might be [SSLLABS](https://www.ssllabs.com/ssltest/analyze.html).

 Customers must upgrade their servers before March 1, 2021.
 For more information about configuring TLS Cipher Suite order, see [Manage Transport Layer Security (TLS)](https://docs.microsoft.com/windows-server/security/tls/manage-tls).

 ## Certificate Revocation

 An upcoming version of Power BI Desktop will cause SSL connections failure from Desktop when any certificates in the SSL chain are missing certificate revocation status.
 This  is a change from the current state, where revocation only caused connection failure in the case where the certificate was explicitly revoked.
 Other certificate issues might include invalid signatures, and certificate expiration.

 Because there are configurations in which revocation status may be stripped, such as with corporate proxy servers, we will be providing another option to ignore certificates that don't have revocation information.
-This will allow situations where revocation information is stripped in certain cases, but you don't want to lower security entirely, to continue working.
+This option will allow situations where revocation information is stripped in certain cases, but you don't want to lower security entirely, to continue working.

 It isn't recommended, but users will continue to be able to turn off revocation checks entirely.